Kaedan Korczak

-Kaedan Korczak (born January 29, 2001) is a Canadian professional ice hockey defenceman for the Vegas Golden Knights of the National Hockey League (NHL).
-He was drafted by the Golden Knights in the 2019 NHL entry draft after spending four seasons with the Kelowna Rockets of the Western Hockey League.
+Kaedan Korczak (born January 29, 2001) is a Canadian professional ice hockey player who is a defenceman for the Pittsburgh Penguins of the National Hockey League (NHL).
+He was drafted by the Vegas Golden Knights in the 2019 NHL entry draft after spending four seasons with the Kelowna Rockets of the Western Hockey League (WHL).

 Growing up Yorkton, Saskatchewan, Korczak played minor hockey for the Yorkton Terriers and Yorkton Maulers.
 He spent two years with the Maulers before joining the Rockets from 2017 to 2021.
-Korczak also represented Team Canada at the 2018 Hlinka Gretzky Cup and 2021 World Junior Ice Hockey Championships.
+Korczak also represented Canada at the 2018 Hlinka Gretzky Cup and 2021 World Junior Championships.

 Early life

 Korczak was born on January 29, 2001, in Yorkton, Saskatchewan, Canada, to Chad and Tricia Korczak.
 His American-born father played NCAA Division I collegiate hockey for the University of Illinois Chicago and Michigan Tech.

 Playing career

 Junior

 Growing up in Saskatchewan, Korczak played peewee hockey for the Yorkton Terriers in the Saskatchewan AA Hockey League.
 While with the Yorkton Terriers, Korczak helped lead the team to the 2013 Peewee 'AA' Provincial championships against the Warman Wildcats.
 He then competed in the Saskatchewan Male U18 AAA Hockey League (SMAAAHL) for the Yorkton Maulers despite still having bantam eligibility.
 After recording 15 points through 42 games in the 2015–16 season, Korczak was drafted in the first round of the 2016 Western Hockey League (WHL) Bantam Draft by the Kelowna Rockets.

 Korczak returned to the Maulers for the 2016–17 season and recorded 29 points over 42 games.
 He also played four regular-season games for the Rockets as an affiliate player.
 (Note: WHL’s 15-year-old restrictions only enabled Korczak to play in up to five regular season games, unless his midget team has been eliminated from the playoffs.)
 He helped the Maulers advance to the second round of the 2017 SMAAAHL playoffs by scoring a hat-trick in Game 4 against the Notre Dame Hounds.
 At the time, he led the team with three goals and two assists for five points through four games.
 After the Maulers were eliminated from playoff content, Korczak was again called up to the WHL and played in five playoff games.

 Korczak was ranked 32nd among all North American eligible skaters by the NHL Central Scouting Bureau leading up to the 2019 NHL entry draft.
 He was eventually selected in the second round, 41st overall, by the Vegas Golden Knights.
 He signed a three-year entry-level contract with Vegas on December 21, 2019, after recording 28 points with the Rockets through 32 games.
 He finished the season with a career-high 11 goals and 38 assists and received the team's Top Defenceman Award.